Casey Candaele: Coaching career

 The Seattle Mariners hired Candaele as their first base coach during the 2015–16 offseason.
-After the 2017 season, he joined the Toronto Blue Jays organisation, initially manager of the Advanced-A Dunedin Blue Jays on January 10, 2018.
-After one season in Dunedin, the organisation moved him to Class A Short Season Vancouver Canadians.
+After the 2017 season, he joined the Toronto Blue Jays organisation, initially manager of the High-A Dunedin Blue Jays on January 10, 2018.
+After one season in Dunedin, the organisation moved him to Low–A Vancouver Canadians.

-During the long offseason between the 2019 and 2021 seasons (no minor league seasons in 2020), the Blue Jays assigned Candaele as manager for their AAA club, the Buffalo Bisons, for the 2021 season.
+During the long offseason between the 2019 and 2021 seasons (no minor league seasons in 2020), the Blue Jays assigned Candaele as manager for their Triple–A club, the Buffalo Bisons, for the 2021 season.

 The Blue Jays promoted Candaele to become their major league bench coach on July 13, 2022.
+On November 30, it was announced that Candaele would return to Triple–A Buffalo as the club's manager for the 2023 season.

 Nickname

 Houston Astros Hall of Fame announcer Milo Hamilton called Candaele "Mighty Mite" for his aggressive play despite his diminutive size.

 Personal life

 Casey's brother is filmmaker Kelly Candaele, whose PBS documentary about the AAGPBL led to the creation of the 1992 film A League of Their Own, directed by Penny Marshall.
 His mother Helen Callaghan, one of the best players in the league's history, won a batting title while collecting a .257 batting average and 354 stolen bases in her 388-game career over five seasons.